mavam/gitdub/README.md

   1. Navigate to a repository you own, e.g., `https://github.com/user/repo`
   2. Click on *Settings* on the top-right corner
   3. Click on *Service Hooks* in the left sidebar
-  4. Select the first service called *WebHook URLs*
+  4. Select the first service *WebHook URLs*
   5. Enter the URL to reach gitdub, e.g., `http://gitdub.mydomain.com:8888/`
+  6. Click *Update Settings* to save your changes
+  7. Click again on *WebHook URLs*
-  6. Click *Test Hook* to let github initialize the repository
+  6. Click *Test Hook* to let github initialize your repository
-  7. Click *Update Settings* to save your changes

 Customizing
 ===========